 This degree has three stages, each comprising 120 credits.

-- You’ll begin Stage 1 with a choice of two introductory modules – focussing on social sciences or the environment.
+- You’ll begin Stage 1 with a choice of two introductory modules – focusing on social sciences or the environment.
 You’ll follow this by examining the issues that face contemporary society.

 - Next, in Stage 2, you’ll study a core module in international development followed by a module selected from politics, history or the environment.